Global Oil Markets Could See Glut in 2025 on Slowing Demand Growth: IEA

 Updated:

-Global crude oil markets could face a surplus of more than 1 million barrels per day (bpd) in 2025, resulting in a worldwide supply glut, says the International Energy Agency (IEA) in a new report.
+Global crude oil markets could face a surplus of more than 1 million barrels per day (bpd) in 2025, resulting in a worldwide supply glut, the International Energy Agency (IEA) said in a new report.

 According to the November estimates, crude demand growth is estimated to be 921,000 bpd, up from 862,000 bpd in October.
-Despite the uptick, this is below the growth of approximately 2 million bpd in 2023.
+Despite the uptick, this is below the growth of about 2 million bpd in 2023.

 Looking ahead to 2025, the IEA revised its demand growth forecast lower by 8,000 barrels to 990,000 bpd.